opendcs/opendcs/docs/source/inflow-estimation-algorithm.rst

 Units and ratings
 -----------------

-- stage_pool_tsid → rated to storage using ``stage_pool_storage_rating`` (dependent units expected as m^3).
+- stagePoolTsId → rated to storage using ``stagePoolStorageRating`` (dependent units expected as m^3).
-- tailwater_tsid → rated to release using ``tailwater_to_release_rating`` (dependent units expected as a flow unit, e.g., cms).
+- tailwaterTsId → rated to release using ``tailwaterToReleaseRating`` (dependent units expected as a flow unit, e.g., cms).
-- release_tsid and outflow_1…outflow_6 are treated as flows and period-averaged to the output units.
+- releaseTsId and outflowTsId1…outflowTsId6 are treated as flows and period-averaged to the output units.
 - Storage-based holdout term d(Storage)/dt is converted to a flow rate using the aggregate period duration.

 Insufficient data
 -----------------

 If there are not enough samples within the period to perform averaging or endpoint interpolation, the algorithm will skip output for that period.

 How data averaging works